 Early Notables of the Sorbie family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early Sorbie Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Sorbie Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Typical Sorbie Emigration from the United Kingdom to North America

 Sorbie Settlers in United States in the 19th Century

 - Robert Sorbie, who settled in Texas in 1844

 Emigration to New Zealand followed in the footsteps of the European explorers, such as Captain Cook (1769-70): first came sealers, whalers, missionaries, and traders.
 By 1838, the British New Zealand Company had begun buying land from the Maori tribes, and selling it to settlers, and, after the Treaty of Waitangi in 1840, many British families set out on the arduous six month journey from Britain to Aotearoa to start a new life.
 Early immigrants include:

 Sorbie Settlers in New Zealand in the 19th Century